 Mark B: Spelling, punctuation and grammar 0 No rewardable material.
 1-2 Uses spelling and grammar with limited accuracy, supporting meaning at a basic level.
 Uses basic punctuation eg commas, apostrophes and inverted commas with limited accuracy.
 3-4 Uses spelling and grammar with some accuracy, supporting meaning some of the time.
-Uses some punctuation eg commas, apostrophes and inverted commas correctly and appropriately.
+3-4 Uses some punctuation eg commas, apostrophes and inverted commas correctly and appropriately.
 5-6 Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
 Uses a range of punctuation eg commas, apostrophes and inverted commas correctly and appropriately most of the time.

+Task

-Task 2 Indicative content In their articles, the learners should: describe the issue of fly-tipping in their area explain why this is a problem state what they think should be done about it.
-Learners may include any other ideas.
-Learners should aim to use their own words and ideas to develop some of the following areas: most commonly fly-tipped waste is household spoils local neighbourhoods and quality of life fly-tipping a hazard and health risk costs local councils millions of pounds a year to clear up fly-tipping is illegal fly-tipping is an increasing problem in their area.
-Learners may develop ideas in any order provided the outcome is fit for purpose.
-NOTE Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not address all of the above bullets fully or may contain ideas not in the bullets .
+2 Indicative content

+In their emails, learners should: say why they are writing explain their views on the housing problems comment on what they think should be done.
+Learners should aim to use their own words and ideas to write their response to the Email of the Week.

+NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately even though they may not address all of the bullets above fully or may contain ideas not in the bullets .

 (15 marks)